supposedly/dialect-museum/README.md

 computers do their whole computer thing and give us a little help?

 If you'll notice, the oopsie in that "she's getting up" picture above was that we had three variables — orange (the first letter), blue (second), and pink (last) — all varying together in the same exact word.
-When we tried to permute that out into every single possible resulting string we booked ourselves a ticket straight into the pits of combinatorial hell.
+When we tried to permute that out into every single possible resulting string, we booked ourselves a ticket straight into the pits of combinatorial hell.
 But, well... we can totally tame those flames if we try expanding depthwise instead of breadthwise: